Table of Contents

-- It may show enlargement of the right atrium and ventricle with thickened interventricular septum, with reduction in reduction in left ventricular (LV) cavity size.
+- It may show enlargement of the right atrium and ventricle with a thickened interventricular septum, with a reduction in a reduction in left ventricular (LV) cavity size.

 - Echo can reveal the tricuspid regurgitant jet that can be used to estimate right ventricle (RV) systolic pressure by Doppler.

 - Right ventricular pressure overload may result in abnormal septal motion.

-- Echo is helpful in evaluation of suspected underlying cause.
+- Echo is helpful in the evaluation of suspected underlying cause.

 It is used for confirming the diagnosis and the accurate assessment of pulmonary artery pressure, cardiac output, and left ventricle filling pressure as and any underlying cardiac shunt.